sophiefsadler/Camino_Map/README.md

 ## Built With

 * **JavaScript (ES6 Modules):** The entire application is built with modern, modular vanilla JavaScript.
-* **D3.js:** Used for all data handling (loading GeoJSON/CSV), color scaling, and drawing the dynamic elevation profiles.
+* **D3.js:** Used for all data handling (loading GeoJSON/CSV), colour scaling, and drawing the dynamic elevation profiles.
 * **Leaflet.js:** Powers the core interactive map, including path rendering, custom markers, and camera movement.
 * **Tailwind CSS:** For all styling and creating the responsive layout.
 * **HTML5**